weeveiot/weeveMQ/README.md

 <WeeveMQTTSClient/build_mqttSMP/publisher>$ ./mosquitto_pub -d -t hello/world -m "Hello world, this is weeve's MQTTS!"
 ```

-You should see in subscriber's command-prompt 2, message "Hello world, this is weeve's MQTTS!" is displayed.
+You should see in subscriber's command-prompt 2 message "Hello world, this is weeve's MQTTS!".

 ## Manual Installation
-If you want to manually compile the broker and the clients use the following commands:
+For manual compilation of the broker and the client use the following commands:

 ## Compile WeeveCommon
-WeeveCommon represent an interface.
-This interfaces are implementet by WeeveClientLibrary which currently uses the LibTomCrypt for cryptgraphic functions.
+WeeveCommon represents an interface implementet by WeeveClientLibrary which currently uses the LibTomCrypt lib for cryptgraphic functions.
 Install tinycbor here, which is used to encode and decode messages inside of MQTTS and is used by WeeveClientLibrary

 ```shell